chingc/phtml/README.md

 #### Constructor

 `PXML(width)` Creates a pxml object.
 - width: (Optional) The number of spaces used for indentation.
-Default is 4.
+Default: 4

 #### Methods